Atharv9601/DRONE-STRUCTURAL-ASSEMBLY-QUADCOPTER-UAV-/README.md

-# DRONE STRUCTURAL ASSEMBLY (QUADCOPTER UAV) 🚁
+# QUADCOPTER UAV – STRUCTURAL ASSEMBLY 🚁🧩

 ## 1. Overview

-The **Quadcopter UAV Structural Assembly** project focuses on designing a **fully integrated drone body** in CAD, including modular motor arms, a central payload/battery enclosure, and structural interfaces for electronics and mounting hardware.
+The **Quadcopter UAV Structural Assembly** project focuses on designing a lightweight, modular drone frame using 3D CAD tools.
-The goal is to create a concept that is **lightweight, modular, and manufacturable**, while keeping enough structural integrity for real‑world use.
+The work covers **motor arm design, central payload enclosure, and assembly‑friendly interfaces** suitable for fabrication and lab testing.

 ---

 ## 2. Aim 🎯

-- Design a **complete quadcopter UAV body structure** that:
-  - Integrates **four motor mount arms**, a **central hub**, and **payload/electronics housing**.
-  - Provides **clearances and mounting points** for motors, ESCs, flight controller, and battery.
-  - Is optimised for **lightweight assembly, maintainability, and structural clearance validation**.

-- Demonstrate skills in **multi‑body assembly design**, **GD&T‑aware interfaces**, and **DFMA‑oriented structural design** within CATIA V5.
+- Develop a **quadcopter frame** that supports four motors, a central electronics bay, and landing elements within a compact envelope.
+- Use CAD to create a **modular structure** that is easy to assemble, disassemble, and adapt to different component layouts.
+- Produce a complete **assembly and drawing set** ready for manufacturing and portfolio documentation.

 ---